ShiweiHe0713/MoneyChat/README.md

 The Assistant has attachign file feature, but we have to interact with the vector stores to play with the files.

 - User upload their file through POST -> receive file on the server -> pass on file to GPT

+- Use Vite to create the front-end app.
+- Use pandas and numpy to do the query and graph visualization

+### Features
+1. The user upload their csv files
+2. User can view a certain month expense by category
+3. User can view their expenses trend for the last 6 months
+4. (Upcoming feature) User can chat with AI about file

+### Main achievements
+1. User can chat with the bot
+2. Backend function to take in csv
+3. Using pandas to process the csv
+4. Build a front-end app
+5. Styling the UI design